 Strength training builds endurance by causing the body to adapt to longer demands on the muscles.
-Because stronger muscles are more efficient, you are able to do the same work with less effort.
+Because stronger muscles are more efficient, you're able to do the same work with less effort.

-One of my favorite weight-training exercises for increased endurance is performing one set of very high repetitions on occasion (no more than once per month).
-It is sometimes referred to as “hundreds,” although you should not be able to reach 100.
+One of my favorite weight-training exercises for increased endurance is performing one set of very high repetitions (reps) on occasion (no more than once per month).
+It's sometimes referred to as “hundreds,” although you should not be able to exceed 100 reps.

 Hundreds is an intensive form of weight training, and should not include more than one muscle group during a session.
 I don’t stop moving because I "feel the burn" as Jane Fonda used to say.
 The set stops at the point of failure.